 Are STI tests always accurate?

 No test for any STI is 100% accurate.
 Some STIs don’t show up right away and some STIs don’t have tests, so they may be missed.
 It could take an infection anywhere from a couple of days to a few years to show up in testing.
 If you think you have an STI, get tested.
 If you test negative, you may have to go back to your provider to get re-tested.
 Even if you test negative, keep practicing safe sex.
-Talk to your health care provider about speaking with a counselor if you have concerns.

 What about confidentiality?

 What you tell your health care provider about your sexual behavior and exposure to STIs is confidential.
 For STIs, your health care provider can’t talk about anything you tell him/her, unless he/she seriously believes that you are a danger to yourself or others, or that you aren’t able to make decisions on your own.
 So your parents, teachers, partners, or friends can’t find out any information from your health care provider about STIs.
 Unfortunately parents do find out sometimes because the insurance company may send an EOB (Explanation of Benefits) statement to a parent who is the subscriber (of the health insurance).
 So discuss this issue with your primary care provider.
 In any case, you may find it very helpful to talk to your parents about your health and your worries.
 This can be a scary time for you and it’s always good to have an adult to talk to.